-- \ Seniors must earn a minimum of 25 credits in their Senior Year to graduate. - \\ One unit of PE/Wellness must be in the students' Senior Year - \\\ A unit is equivalent to two trimesters under the previous schedule and a full year course starting with the 2016-17 school year in all disciplines except for Wellness/Physical Ed.
-One trimester under previous schedule and a semester starting with the 2016-17 school year satisfies a unit for Wellness/Physical Ed. - The four English courses that satisfy this requirement are exclusive of electives. - 41 All students must pass three courses in social studies, one of which must be American History 2. - All students must participate in a Wellness/Physical education course each year per MA state regulations.
+- Seniors must earn a minimum of 25 credits in their Senior Year to graduate. - One unit of PE/Wellness must be in the students' Senior Year - A unit is equivalent to a full year course except for Wellness/Physical Ed where one semester satisfies a unit. - † The four English courses that satisfy this requirement are exclusive of electives. - H All students must pass three courses in social studies, one of which must be American History 2. - All students must participate in a Wellness/Physical education course each year per MA state regulations.
 Students must pass up to four units of Wellness/Physical Education two of which must be comprehensive health courses and two physical education courses.